HSCI 131. Health and Society (3)

 Prerequisite: HSCI 431.
 Program planning and evaluation as applied to the practice of education in the community; factors that influence decision making about health; barriers to changing health behavior; effective utilization of community health agencies as vehicles of change.

 An in-depth analysis of how culture impacts individual and community health.
 Includes an exploration of how social determinants of health affect health disparities.
 Effective evidence-based health education strategies are presented as ways to address racial and ethnic health disparities.

 HSCI 445.
-Senior Seminar in Health Education (3)
+Program Evaluation for Health Education (3)